zikani03/articulated/README.md

 Articulated
 ===

-Toy project to scrape articles from [nyasatimes.com](https://www.nyasatimes.com) and possibly other sites and play with that data.
+Toy project to scrape articles from some Malawian news sites to play with that data.
+This project uses an SQLite database to store the articles and runs a webserver to allow you to interact with the downloaded articles.

-Particularly, I want to play with some new features of Java including:
+Some cool stuff we use new/preview features of Java including:
 - `HttpClient` async requests,
 - `var` keyword
 - `Virtual Threads`
+- `record`s
 - Switch Expressions,
-- ZGC
-- etc..

 ## Ideas and TODOs